cwthom/shinyhelper/README.md

 plotOutput(outputId = "plot") %>% helper(size = "l")
 ```

+## Other Arguments - Dev version only

+You can also change:

+* the label on the `modalButton`, with the `buttonLabel` argument
+* the `easyClose` and `fade` arguments governing the behaviour of the modal

 ## Creating your Help Files

 There is also a function, `create_help_files()` to quickly create a directory of help files from a vector of names.